dPacc/DLonKubernetes/README.md

 (1) Serve a Deep Learning model as a REST API using Keras, Flask, and Docker

-(2) Create your environment with Google Cloud Platform or Run Docker Locally
+(2) Create your environment with Google Cloud Platform to run Docker or Run Docker Locally

-(3) Deploy said model with Kubernetes
+(3) Deploy the model with Kubernetes Cluster on GCP

 ## Step - 1: Deep Learning Model API